 Hurtful Habit #3: Staying in Your Comfort Zone

 Just like anyone else, I have my favorite rides and events.
 But I also stretch myself to take on challenges that push me outside my comfort zone.
-This year, the Dirty Kanza 200 was one of those events.
+The Dirty Kanza 200 was one of those events.
 Not many people ever ride a 200-mile race – not even pros – much less one on remote gravel roads in Kansas.
 I’m not saying you have to abandon your favorite events, but I think you should use the events you’re comfortable with as preparation for events that stretch your limits.
 You did a century this year, push for a hillier one next year.
-You did a cross-country mountain bike race this year, try a mountain bike stage race or 100-miler in 2014.
+You did a cross-country mountain bike race this year, try a mountain bike stage race or 100-miler.
 And while I mostly look at the positive, aspirational side of pushing your limits, this has also been a year when I’ve seen friends and fellow athletes suffer significant and life-altering events.
 Their experiences have reminded me that there will be a time when circumstances conspire to limit your range or activity level; maximize your capability and your experiences while you’re healthy and have the time!

 Hurtful Habit #4: Prioritizing Equipment Over Knowledge

 Everyone has a budget and we all have to make decisions about where to spend our money.
 When I review performance reports with my coaches, I routinely see improvements of 30-50 watts at lactate threshold during a season.
 And weight losses of 10-20 pounds.
 For my money, more watts and less weight will improve your performance way more than any piece of equipment you can buy.
 It’s not just my personal bias toward coaching; the numbers prove my point.
 You can work with a CTS coach for 12 months for less than $2000, and if you look at it from a dollars-per-watt-gained perspective, I think coaching is the best value out there.